Woomera Prohibited Area Advisory Board Annual Report 2014–15

 - Defence use

 The WPA remains Australia’s most important military testing range.
-Although there were less testing activities during this reporting period, the complexity and number of future trials is expected to increase following the introduction of new platforms and weapons and with the upgrade of range systems.
+Although there were fewer testing activities compared to the previous reporting period, the complexity and number of trials is expected to increase in coming years following the introduction of new military capabilities and weapons systems that will be facilitated by the current program to upgrade the test range’s infrastructure and systems.